Growth in groups: ideas and perspectives: Methodological background: arithmetic combinatorics

 The terms ``additive combinatorics'' and ``arithmetic combinatorics'' are relatively new.
 To judge from \cite{MR2289012}, they cover at least some of additive number theory and the geometry of numbers.
 What may be called the core of additive combinatorics is the study of the behavior of arbitrary sets under addition (as opposed to, say, the primes or $k$th powers).
-In this sense, the subject originated from at least two streams, one coursing through work on arithmetic progressions by Schur, van der Waerden, Roth \cite{MR0051853}, Szemer\'edi \cite{MR0245555}, Furstenberg \cite{MR0498471}, Gowers \cite{MR1844079}, and Green/Tao \cite{MR2415379}, among others, and another based on the study of growth in abelian groups, starting with Freiman \cite{MR0360496}, Erd\H{o}s-Szemer\'edi \cite{MR820223} and Ruzsa.
+In this sense, the subject originated from at least two streams, one coursing through work on arithmetic progressions by Schur, van der Waerden, Roth \cite{MR0051853}, Szemer\'edi \cite{MR0245555}, Furstenberg \cite{MR0498471} (leading to the ergodic work of Host-Kra \cite{MR2150389} and Ziegler \cite{MR2257397}; see also Szegedy \cite{Szege}), Gowers \cite{MR1844079}, and Green-Tao \cite{MR2415379}, among many others, and another one based on the study of growth in abelian groups, starting with Freiman \cite{MR0360496}, Erd\H{o}s-Szemer\'edi \cite{MR820223} and Ruzsa \cite{MR1281447}, \cite{MR1701207} and continuing in \cite{MR2166359}, \cite{MR1909605}, \cite{MR2994508}.
 There has also been a vein of a more geometrical flavor (e.g., \cite{MR729791}).

 The use of the term {\em arithmetic combinatorics} instead of {\em additive combinatorics} emphasizes results on growth that do not require commutativity, as well as results on fields and rings (the {\em sum-product theorem}, \S \ref{sec:sump}).